University of Kentucky

 Office: POT 733

 I am primarily interested in the geometry of algebraic curves and how they vary in moduli.
-To study these objects, I use tools from birational geometry, geometric invariant theory, and tropical geometry.
+To study these objects, I use tools from tropical geometry and nonarchimedean analytic spaces.
+My preprints can be found at the publications link above.

 In Spring 2016, I co-taught a graduate course on Tropical Brill-Noether theory with Sam Payne.
 Notes from this seminar can be found on Sam's website here.